mwarning/KadNode/README.md

 The certificates can be created e.g. using openssl tools.

 ```
-kadnode --announce mynode.p2p --tls-server-cert mynode.crt,mynode.key
+kadnode --tls-server-cert mynode.crt,mynode.key
 ```

-The announced domain must match the content of the CA field of the certificate.
+KadNode will announce the cname field inside the certificate.
+No --announce is needed in this case.

 As an alternative, ownerhip can be proven using a https server running on the same host.
 In this case, KadNode only needs to announce the domain: